cypress-io/cypress-documentation/source/api/plugins/preprocessors-api.md

 The `file` object passed to the callback function is an [Event Emitter](https://nodejs.org/api/events.html#events_class_eventemitter).

-***Receiving 'close' event***
+### Receiving 'close' event

-When the spec being run is closed or the project is closed, the `close` event will be emitted.
+When the running spec, the project, or the browser is closed while running tests, the `close` event will be emitted.
 The preprocessor should do any necessary cleanup in this function, like closing the watcher when watching.

 ```javascript
 // example